Uniformization of semistable bundles on elliptic curves: Introduction

-\begin{cor} The dg-category $Sh_\N(G_E)$ of complexes of sheaves with nilpotent singular support is locally constant in the parameter $q$. \end{cor} \begin{rmk} As remarked above, the right hand side in Theorem~\ref{intro:lim} (2) is irrelevant to the elliptic curve $E$.
+As in Remark~\ref{remarkmainthm} (3), the right hand side in Theorem~\ref{intro:lim} (2) is irrelevant to the elliptic curve $E$.
 However, the equivalence there depends on a choice of basis in $H^1(E,\mathbb{Z})$ (and a point in $E$).
-Hence Theorem~\ref{intro:lim} (2) does NOT imply $Sh_\N(G_E)$ is constant over the moduli of elliptic curves $\mathcal{M}_{1,1}$.
+Hence Theorem~\ref{intro:lim} (2) does NOT imply $Sh_\N(G_E)$ is constant over $\mathcal{M}_{1,1} $.
 It is only constant after making the choice of basis (i.e. after a base change to the upper half plane $\mathcal{H}$).
 And in fact the resulting sheaf of categories on $\mathcal{M}_{1,1}$ has interesting monodromy.
-For $G=SL_n$, this sheaf contains the monodromy of the $SL(2,\Z)$ action on $E[n]$:= the set of $n$-torsion points of $E$, by considering the cuspidal objects. \end{rmk}
+For $G=SL_n$, this sheaf contains the monodromy of the $SL(2,\Z)$ action on $E[n]/S_n$, by considering the cuspidal objects, where $E[n]$ is the set of $n$-torsion points of $E$. \end{rmk}

-With modest further effort, and similar applications of the above results, one can extend the corollary to the dg category $Sh_\cN(\Bun_G(E))$ of complexes of sheaves with nilpotent singular support on the entire moduli of all $G$-bundles on $E$.
+With modest further effort, and similar applications of the above results, one can extend the corollary to the $\oo$-category $Sh_\cN(\Bun_G(E))$ of complexes of sheaves with nilpotent singular support on the entire moduli of all $G$-bundles on $E$.
 This category contains the Hecke eigensheaves of the geometric Langlands program, and we expect it to offer also a theory of affine character sheaves.
 Furthermore, under Langlands duality/mirror symmetry, it is expected to correspond to a derived category of coherent sheaves on the commuting stack.
 (Note that the commuting stack, and hence its coherent sheaves as well, is evidently a topological invariant, only depending on the fundamental group of the elliptic curve.)
 This is in turn the subject of beautiful recent developments (Schiffmann-Vasserot \cite{SV1,SV2,SV3} on Macdonald polynomials and double affine Hecke algebras; Ginzburg \cite{Gi4} on Cherednik algebras and the Harish Chandra system) and in particular its role as affine character sheaves was established in~\cite{BZNP}.